 The Early Days in London

 Nothing is known of how Fred Godfrey came to write songs for a living.
-But write them he did — nearly 800 in an incredibly prolific career that lasted well into the 1940s.
+But write them he did — more than 800 in an incredibly prolific career that lasted well into the 1940s.
 Nothing is known, either, of how or when Llewellyn Williams became “Fred Godfrey.”
-One suspects that the name was “too Welsh” and therefore had to go.
+One suspects that a shorter, less ethnic name worked better on the sheet music.
 “Fred” was almost certainly borrowed from the name of one of his younger brothers.

 It is likely that many of Fred Godfrey’s early songs, written before the passage in August 1906 of the Musical Copyright Act, will never be discovered.
 Some idea of the early days might be gleaned from the following personal advertisement that appeared in The Era on 6 October 1906: “BERNARD, GEO., resumes music halldom Oct.
 15. Entire new budget of original numbers by Mr. Fred Godfrey.”
-It is interesting, however, that, as early as November 1907, The Era was already referring to Godfrey as “this favourite author-composer” (“Songs, Writers, and Singers,” The Era, 2 November 1907, p.
+As early as November 1907, however, The Era was already referring to Godfrey as “this favourite author-composer” (“Songs, Writers, and Singers,” The Era, 2 November 1907, p.
 25).
-Indeed, he seems to arrive full-blown on the scene that year, teaming up with lyricist Harry Castling to produce the substantial hits Iíll Tell Tilly On The Telephone, Meet Me Jenny When The Sun Goes Down and It’s The Only Bit Of English That We’ve Got, which Billy Williams, among others, recorded successfully.
+Indeed, he seems to have arrived full-blown on the scene that year, teaming up with lyricist Harry Castling to produce the substantial hits Iíll Tell Tilly On The Telephone, Meet Me Jenny When The Sun Goes Down, and It’s The Only Bit Of English That We’ve Got, which Billy Williams, among others, recorded successfully.
 With that hit, Billy Williams began to accept an increasing number of songs from Godfrey — so much so that, from 1911 until his untimely death in Brighton in 1915, almost every one of Billy’s large number of recordings was a Williams and Godfrey composition.
 It was quite an extraordinary blend of talents, and a testament to Godfrey’s skill at crafting songs to suit the singer.